- How Sleep Works

+Which mattress type is best for sciatica?
 Memory foam, latex, innerspring, hybrid, and airbed mattresses all have unique pros and cons.
 For people with sciatica, it’s important to consider factors like support, durability, motion isolation, and noise; memory foam and latex mattresses tend to outperform other mattress types in these categories.

+Do you toss and turn and/or experience bladder control issues due to sciatica?
 If the answer is yes and sleep with someone else, then a mattress that isolates motion and produces little to no noise will likely be the best option.
 Memory foam and latex mattresses typically earn the highest customer ratings for motion isolation and noise potential.

+How thick is the comfort layer of your current mattress?
 Thicker comfort layers — especially those containing memory foam and/or latex — tend to conform the closest, which helps align the spine and alleviate pressure in areas affected by sciatica.

+How long is the bed’s sleep trial?
 The vast majority of today’s mattress brands offer sleep trials, which allow customers to test out the mattress for a given length of time (typically 90 nights or longer) and then return the mattress for a full or partial refund if they are not satisfied.
 Sleep trials can be a useful way to try out a mattress before committing to a full purchase — but beware of hidden costs, as some brands charge expensive return fees.

+What kind of warranty comes with the bed?
 The mattress warranty is an important consideration, even though most owners never have to use it.
 Most mattress warranties span 10 years or longer, and some surpass 20 years in length.
 However, the length of nonprorated coverage is more important than the overall length.
 During nonprorated coverage, mattress owners pay little (if anything) to have their bed repaired or replaced when defects occur.